emintz/ArduinoLib/RTOSAid/README.md

 it scales poorly as projects grow.
-If your project contains more than a half dozen files, you might want to consider upgrading to [Sloeber](https://eclipse.baeyens.it/) or aanother more powerful IDE.
+If your project contains more than a half dozen files, you might want to consider upgrading to [Sloeber](https://eclipse.baeyens.it/) or another more powerful IDE.

 ### Logic Design-Related Prerequisites